glundgren93/glundgren93.github.io/_posts/2016-6-7-Tests-Redux.md

   "scripts": {
     ...
-    "test": "mocha --compilers js:babel-register --recursive",
+    "test": "mocha --compilers js:babel-register --recursive", },
-    "test:watch": "npm test -- --watch",
-  },
   ...
 }
 ```
-And to run our tests, we use `npm test` to run it once, or `npm run test:watch` to run on every file change.
+And to run all of ours tests, we use `npm test`.

 ## Testing Action
 In Redux, actions are payload of information that send data from your application to your store.
 They are functions which return plain objects.